 Yep.
 Some trems have tone control knobs.
 Want to skew waveform symmetry?
 There’s a pedal or two for you.
 Dedicated space/duty controls?
 Yep.
 You can find that.
 Want to sync via VC or midi?
 Use your pedal as a global clock for other gear?
 Do you need stereo ping-ponging tremolo?
 Do you want built-in distortion or reverb?
 Yeah, well, there’s a pedal that can do that. …But it might not be able to do all the other stuff you want. #priorities

-Results: The Best Tap Tremolo Pedals
+Results: The Best Tap Tremolo Pedal

 Get the Electro-Harmonix Super Pulsar.

-Want simplicity, with no negatives and a few funky bonuses?
+Want simplicity, with a couple funky bonuses?

 Get the Diamond TRM1 Tremolo.

 Pros: It checks most requisite boxes with a couple bonus amenities (two rhythm patterns, kill switch, etc.) using only seven controls. …Which means it’s simpler than most. #UX